Collecting more information from your ticket buyers

 The last setting is deciding which tickets should be asked this question.
 For instance, in the t-shirt example you would only select the ticket that includes the t-shirt.

+NB!
 If someone purchases two tickets with an associated question, the question will be asked once per ticket.
-Let's look at an example:

 Reports for your questions

 Answers to your questions will be available in three places:

 1. In the Questions tab in your event.
 This gives you an aggregated report showing how many people have given each answer.
 This is great for things like t-shirt sizes where you need to see how many t-shirts of each size you need to produce.

 2. In the event report spreadsheet-file.
 The question data is included in the spreadsheet-file you can download from Report in your event.
 In this report all the questions and their answers are stored in the same cell and can therefore be tricky to work with.

 3. In the question specific spreadsheet-file.
 If you go to Questions in your event, you'll be able to download a spreadsheet showing all your ticket buyers with each question in its own separate column.
 This is great for when you need a more granular view of your customers and what options they have selected.